-Victim/Witness Assistance299-8048 Information on victim rights and services in the criminal justice system/community.
-Victim/Witness Assistance Hotline299-8048 Victim/Witness Services299-8048 Counseling and services for the surviving family of homicide victims, and robbery, aggravated assault and burglary victims.
-Other Victims of Violence Hotline299-8048 Reimbursements for out-of-pocket loss due to personal injury.
-Crime Victims Compensation Hotline299-8048 Lancaster Shelter for Abused Women299-1249 Counseling, shelter, legal protection.
-Domestic Violence Hotline299-1249 Sexual Assault Prevention & Counseling Service 393-1735 Counseling and services for adult and child sexual-assault victims.
-Sexual Assault Victims Hotline (YWCA)392-7273 Mothers Against Drunk Driving657-3911 Counseling, advocacy and services.
-Children & Youth Social Services Child Abuse Victims Hotline1-800-932-0313 Office of Aging299-7979 Counseling, shelter and protective services for victims age 60 and over.
+Victim/Witness Assistance

+Information on victim rights and services in the criminal justice system/community.

+Victim/Witness Assistance Hotline

+Victim/Witness Services

+Counseling and services for the surviving family of homicide victims, and robbery, aggravated assault and burglary victims.

+Other Victims of Violence Hotline

+Reimbursements for out-of-pocket loss due to personal injury.

+Crime Victims Compensation Hotline

+Domestic Violence Services of Lancaster County 299-1249

+Counseling, shelter, legal protection.

+Domestic Violence Hotline

+Sexual Assault Prevention & Counseling Service

+Counseling and services for adult and child sexual-assault victims.

+Sexual Assault Victims Hotline (YWCA)

+Mothers Against Drunk Driving

+Counseling, advocacy and services.

+Children & Youth Social Services

+Counseling, information and referral services for abused and neglected children.

+Child Abuse Victims Hotline 1-800-932-0313

+Office of Aging

+Counseling, shelter and protective services for victims age 60 and over.

 Elder Abuse Victims Hotline1-800-801-3070

-- Millersville University received a PA It's on Us grant award in November 2018 worth \$29,959.50.
-Funding supported the continuation of the Red Flag Campaign, the development of a consent education campaign, Green Dot bystander training, social norms campaign and student assessment, and provided YWCA Lancaster Sexual Assault Counseling and Prevention experts. - The sexual and dating violence advisory task force, made up of representatives of the Millersville University Community, serves as an advisory board to ensure consistent, ongoing and well-researched programs that will help reduce the incidence of sexual misconduct, ensure quality resources and services for those impacted by sexual misconduct, and increase reporting by students at Millersville University.
+The sexual and dating violence advisory task force, made up of representatives of the Millersville University Community, serves as an advisory board to ensure consistent, ongoing and wellresearched programs that will help reduce the incidence of sexual misconduct, ensure quality resources and services for those impacted by sexual misconduct, and increase reporting by students at Millersville University.
 This year, the task force was convened twice in the fall and twice during the spring semesters.
 Next year the group plans to work on developing a strategic plan as well as staircasing educational initiatives to ensure increased learning.